Develop your experiment¶

 There are two basic ways to develop your LIONESS experiment.
 You can either start from scratch, or build on an existing experiment.
 The Repository contains a range of different LIONESS experiments for you to use and adjust to accommodate your requirements.

 Here we describe how to develop your LIONESS experiment from scratch.
-We describe how to create a new game and define your screens.
+We describe how to create a new experiment and define your screens.
 If you have already completed the tutorial, many of the steps described here will look familiar to you.
 This chapter gives a fuller description of the features that LIONESS Lab has to offer.

 On the LIONESS Lab landing page, you can create a new LIONESS experiment by clicking new experiment in the top horizontal bar.